scloop27/PersonalPortfolioSite/CONTENT_MANAGEMENT_GUIDE.md

 - Update the URL array in Experience.tsx lines ~149-156
 - Ensure each URL starts with `https://`
 - Add more URLs to the array if you have more than 6 experiences

+**Blog posts not appearing:**
+- Check syntax in blogPosts array - ensure proper commas and brackets
+- Verify each post has all required fields: id, title, date, summary, content, tags, link
+- Ensure date format is YYYY-MM-DD
+- Check that newest posts are at the beginning of the array

+**Blog post links not working:**
+- Verify links start with `https://`
+- Test links in a separate browser tab before adding to site
+- Ensure no special characters break the URL format

+**Playbook page alignment issues:**
+- The layout automatically adjusts for different content lengths
+- Quote boxes scale responsively on all screen sizes
+- If content appears misaligned, check for overly long titles or descriptions

 ## 📞 Need Help?